abedsada/Fotomatic/README.md

-# Fotomatic
+# Responsive Club Website
-Off-Platform Project: Fotomatic
+Off-Platform Project: Responsive Club Website

-Fix a broken version of a responsive website in this project!

-In this project you will fix a broken version of a responsive website called Fotomatic.
-You will be provided specs to help guide you in making adjustments to the broken code.
-Download the broken code [here](https://content.codecademy.com/courses/freelance-1/capstone-1/capstone_fotomatic_start.zip?_gl=1*8539s1*_ga*MDU4NzMzMDI1Ny4xNjU3NDc5NTEw*_ga_3LRZM6TM9L*MTY3NTI2NjI1OS43Mi4xLjE2NzUyNzA5ODUuNjAuMC4w) and the specs [here](https://content.codecademy.com/courses/freelance-1/capstone-1/specs/fotomatic_spec_landing_v2.png?_gl=1*ufns5w*_ga*MDU4NzMzMDI1Ny4xNjU3NDc5NTEw*_ga_3LRZM6TM9L*MTY3NTI2NjI1OS43Mi4xLjE2NzUyNzA5ODUuNjAuMC4w).
-You can also see a working version of the final product [here](https://content.codecademy.com/courses/freelance-1/capstone-1/solution/index.html?_gl=1*ufns5w*_ga*MDU4NzMzMDI1Ny4xNjU3NDc5NTEw*_ga_3LRZM6TM9L*MTY3NTI2NjI1OS43Mi4xLjE2NzUyNzA5ODUuNjAuMC4w).

-As you fix Fotomatic’s bugs, remember to use the skills you acquired in the Chrome DevTools article to help you decipher and update the site’s CSS.
-Chrome DevTools are essential for debugging – they allow you to view current style values, toggle rules, and test different rule values.
+## Overview
+This project is slightly different than others you have encountered thus far on Codecademy.
+Instead of a step-by-step tutorial, this project contains a series of open-ended requirements which describe the project you’ll be building.
+There are many possible ways to correctly fulfill all of these requirements, and you should expect to use the Internet, Codecademy, and other resources when you encounter a problem that you cannot easily solve.

+## Project Goals
+In this project, you’ll be building your own club group page that will dynamically respond as you adjust the size of your screen!​

 ## Developer Notes:

-* Specifications picture was misleading as some of the specs detailed was not correct and it didn't match with the template page.

-* This is a responsive website that I edited using flexbox and Media Queries, which I learned in chapter 9 (Making a Website Responsive).
+* This is a responsive website that was created using grid and flexbox and grid.
+* This is an interactive website, where javascript was introduced along with DOM events to make a SPA.
 * This is an Off-Platform Project which was edited using Visual Studio Code and Chrome DevTools.

-You can see the project thorugh this link: https://abedsada.github.io/Fotomatic/
+You can see the project thorugh this link: https://abedsada.github.io/